Two Reportbacks from 9/7 Noise Demo at Thurston County Jail

 We want to take this opportunity to correct a mistake we made at the time of producing the text and that we cannot let pass by, firstly to not fall into the trap of authoritarian language that is crystallized in the imaginary of everyday life, and secondly, in pursuit of intellectual honesty.
 With this postscript, we also wish to offer a first approach to a critical position on the concept of rehabilitation.

-Subscribe to RSS - fire to the prisons
+Subscribe to fire to the prisons